Nacreous1401/AI-product-Strategy/README.md

-# My AI Product Strategy
+# AI Product Strategy

-> A living strategy built across 6 sessions.
-Each module adds one component.
-By Module 6, this repo IS your strategy — version-controlled, board-ready, portable.
+> I’m building an AI connectivity copilot for IoT product and operations teams because global device fleets are growing faster than teams can manually monitor, diagnose, and resolve connectivity issues.

 ---